Chinese investors flock to Riyadh conference seeking new markets, capital

 Business

-Gathering will take place after US Secretary of State Blink visited Saudi Arabia
+The gathering will take place two days after U.S. Secretary of State Antony Blinken visited Riyadh

 Saudi Arabia will be hosting the 10th Arab-China Business Conference, the first such forum since Chinese President Xi Jinping's 'epoch-making' visit to the Gulf state, which Beijing described as the biggest diplomatic initiative in the Arab world.